Jimmie Mattern: Personal life

 James Mattern was born March 8, 1905, in Freeport, Illinois, to Phillip and Caroline (née Kennedy) Mattern.
 He also had two older brothers and an older sister.
 Mattern married Della M. in Los Angeles in 1927.
 He requested a divorce in Chicago, Illinois, in 1937, stating that Della had left him in 1932 and was living in Washington.
 On May 18, 1937, the day after his divorce was finalized, Mattern was married to Dorothy J. Harvey, a showgirl, at Berwyn Methodist Church.
 He remained married to Dorothy until his death in 1988.
 Dorothy died in January 2002.

 Aerial circumnavigation record attempts

-July 5, 1932: Mattern and Bennett Griffin flew "The Century of Progress", a Lockheed Vega, powered by a Pratt & Whitney Wasp engine, from Floyd Bennett Field, New York, to Harbor Grace, Newfoundland, and then non-stop to Berlin, Germany, in 18:41 hours.
+July 5, 1932: Mattern and Bennett Griffin flew The Century of Progress, a Lockheed Vega, powered by a Pratt & Whitney Wasp engine, from Floyd Bennett Field, New York, to Harbor Grace, Newfoundland, and then non-stop to Berlin, Germany, in 18:41 hours.
 This failed round-the-world flight attempt ended in an emergency crash landing at Borisov, Belarus, USSR, on July 7, 1932.
 They did, however, set a record for crossing the Atlantic Ocean: 10 hours, 50 minutes.

-June 3, 1933: Mattern flew a rebuilt "Century of Progress", largely a different aircraft, and this time solo, from Floyd Bennett Field across the Atlantic.
-On June 14, 1933, he made a forced landing in Siberia, where the "Century" was abandoned.
+June 3, 1933: Mattern flew a rebuilt Century of Progress. largely a different aircraft, and this time solo, from Floyd Bennett Field across the Atlantic.
+On June 14, 1933, he made a forced landing near Anadyr, in Chukotka, where the Century was abandoned.
 He was eventually rescued by Eskimos and flown to Nome, Alaska, by Sigizmund Levanevsky.
 Mattern flew the rest of the way back to New York.